NaimShaqqou/cop4520_assignment2/readme.md

 In this simulation:
 - We have 4 guests at the party.
 This number is arbitrary and can be modified by changing the value of `N`.
-- We are simulating the time each guest takes inside the room by sleeping the thread for 1 second.
+- We are simulating the time each guest takes inside the room by sleeping the thread for 0.1 second.
-- We stop the simulation when each guest enters the room once.
-The code can be easily modified to more accurately simulate a party by having each guest enter the room a different number of times than other guests (or zero times).
-However, this does not fundamentally affect how the protocol functions.
+- Each guest will enter the room at least once.
+After that, each guest has a 50% chance of wanting to enter the room again.
+This is to simulate the fact that some guests might want to see the vase more than once.
 - We use print statements to visualize when guests enter/exit the room or check the sign.

 #### Runtime

 I tested the runtime of the program taking the average runtime over `10` trials.
 Below are the runtime results of the program for different number of threads:

-_Note: each thread will sleep for at least 1 second (the time the guest spends in the room), so that will affect the runtime of the program._

 ```
 4 threads: 4.013 seconds